▸ the_harness_layer v0.9 · early_access _

 • BYO model · BYO keys · no token markup

-• Specs and artifacts live in your repo · no lock-in
+• Specs and tests live in your repo · no lock-in

 • Works with Claude Code today